KeatonMacLeod/VoiceCrumbs/README.md

 Enter a name for your recording + the destination folder.

-**Record** will start your audio recording with your default audio recording device
+**Record** will start your audio recording with your default audio recording device.

 **End** will place the recording into your destination folder + save to your clipboard.